Enterprise Network Monitoring in 2024: 5 Best Practices

 Setting aside the security component, which deserves its own conversation, perhaps the biggest monitoring challenge today is understanding exactly where the infrastructure lies and how to operationalize a monitoring program to protect it.

-Until somewhat recently, as SD technologies like SDN and SD-WAN, as well as cloud computing services like AWS were becoming more prevalent, the popular trend was to use someone else’s data center and let them manage it, which itself could be a challenge.
+Until somewhat recently, as SD technologies like SDN and SD-WAN, as well as cloud computing services like AWS, were becoming more prevalent, the popular trend was to use someone else’s data center and let them manage it, which itself could be a challenge.

 Today, it’s relatively easy to migrate, for instance, your compute infrastructure to the cloud and optimize endpoints to more effectively manage traffic—all with lower management and overhead costs.
 But these advancements have complicated the monitoring question at a fundamental level.
 What exactly do you need to monitor, and how do you need to monitor it?